 Speed and Security for Teaching and Research

 The two twin-core data centers in Amsterdam are identical in construction and around 35 km apart.
 A high-speed network connects them.
 They are also directly linked to Europe’s second-largest Internet exchange point, AMS-IX as well as to the research network GÉANT.
 As all Open Telekom Cloud data centers are in Europe they provide cloud computing with built-in data protection and ensure GDPR-compliant storage and processing of personal data.

 The Europa Cloud offers up to 99.999 percent availability, or Tier 3+ security as defined by the Uptime Institute.
 That makes it particularly attractive for enterprises and institutions with high compliance and security requirements that also require great flexibility.

 “We have been aware for years at first hand of what research scientists require of a Science Cloud and we bore them in mind in the design of our new site,” says Hüsch.
 “Users of our offering include, for example, the European nuclear research center CERN.”

 Other teaching and research organizations have already booked resources and services to coincide with the launch of the new data center in Amsterdam, such as for a new innovative service for long-term archiving of research data.
 A further advantage for these customers in particular is that the public cloud offers access to super computers that deliver a multiple of the computing power of a standard server (high-performance computing).

 More information about the new region can be found on the landing page.
 Current service updates are shared in the Open Telekom Cloud Community - where you can ask questions and make comments.
-There will also be a free webinar on this topic on March 26.
+You can also watch the recording of the webinar on this topic.